-Manuel Neuer has won the treble of Bundesliga, DFB Cup and UEFA Champions League for the second time after playing a starring role in Bayern's Munich's 1-0 win over Paris Saint-Germain in Lisbon.
+Manuel Neuer has won the treble of Bundesliga, DFB Cup and UEFA Champions League for the second time after playing a starring role in Bayern's Munich's 1-0 win over Paris Saint-Germain in Lisbon, and added the UEFA Super Cup to his collection with some big saves against Sevilla.
 Is he the greatest goalkeeper the game has ever seen?

 First things first, let's get the blindingly obvious out of the way: Neuer had a brilliant game in the Champions League final.
 Kingsley Coman may have been awarded the official Man of the Match with his headed winner, but if Neuer hadn't made point-blank saves from Neymar, Kylian Mbappe and Marquinhos - the former two the most expensive players of all time - Bayern might not have had a trophy to lift.

 "We have [Keylor] Navas, but Neuer was in top form at the wrong moment," lamented PSG's Bundesliga-bred coach Thomas Tuchel after the game.
 "He took the goalkeeping game to a new level, unfortunately for us."

 But one good game does not the greatest goalkeeper of all time make.
 Navas was the Real Madrid No.1 when the Spanish giants won three consecutive Champions League titles between 2016 and 2018, so perhaps trophy hauls are a good place to start…